Derry outclass Kildare to maintain promotion push

 Dublin had briefly moved above Rory Gallagher's side in Division Two after beating Clare by only a point at Croke Park on Saturday evening to maintain their 100% record.

-However, Derry's victory was much more impressive and they look in fine better heading into next weekend's top-two clash with the Dubs at Celtic Park.
+However, Derry's victory was much more impressive and they look in fine fettle heading into next weekend's top-two clash with the Dubs at Celtic Park.

+Kildare were hoping their narrow win over Clare last weekend would kickstart their league campaign after their opening defeats by Dublin and Cork but they were outclassed by Gallagher's efficient Derry machine at St Conleth's Park.

+The Lilywhites had plenty of possession in the opening period but proved totally incapable of breaching Derry's packed defence, which forced them to take a series of ambitious and hurried pot shots from distance which in the vast majority of cases went wide.